abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-4/index.md

 ### Labor and Capital Are Old Leverage

-> "Give me a lever long enough, and a place to stand, and I will move the earth." - Archimedes
+> "Give me a lever long enough, and a place to stand, and I will move the earth."<br>
+— Archimedes

 #### Our brains aren't evolved to comprehend new forms of leverage